 Many opportunistic investors will invest in South Africa in the right conditions.
 South Africans need to be alert and quick to respond to the opportunities these investors will bring within their sector.

-A tremendous increase in property value will occur in South Africa due to a lack of housing in the country.
+A tremendous increase in property value will occur in South Africa due to a lack of housing.

 Tighten your belts, there are tough times ahead.

-Great fluctuations will be experienced in the economy throughout 2021.
-Unfortunately, the political environment will continue to have a negative effect on the economy and foreign direct investment.
+Significant fluctuations will be experienced in the economy throughout 2021.
+Unfortunately, the political environment will continue to hurt the economy and foreign direct investment.

 The building industry will increase rapidly, beginning in 2021.